Xinlin-Wu/Xinlin-Wu/README.md

 ### Hi there 👋
-I’m currently a senior student of Kuangyaming Hornor School, Nanjing University.
+- 🔭 I’m currently a senior student of Kuangyaming Hornor School, Nanjing University.
 My major is Math and Applied Math.
-I am mainly interested in analysis of partial differential equations
+I am mainly interested in analysis of partial differential equations.

 <!--
 **Xinlin-Wu/Xinlin-Wu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.